James4Ever0/notes/Image and audio feature extraction for Language Models.md

 For multilanguage context, you would like to use speaker detection models like [pyannote](https://github.com/pyannote/pyannote-audio).
 [Diart](https://github.com/juanmc2005/diart) is a speech processing library based on that and can be used in real time, with speaker diarization, voice activity detection training pipelines.

-[Whisper-streaming](https://github.com/ufal/whisper_streaming) uses Longest- algoritm to segment chunks of audio and merge common patterns.
+[Whisper-streaming](https://github.com/ufal/whisper_streaming) uses LocalAgreement algoritm to segment chunks of audio and merge common patterns.

 ---